derjust/BigData/README.md

 ```

 ## Output Logic 2 - Side outputs
-Side outputs are the opposite of side inputs and allow that a step within a pipeline has multiple outputs:
+Side outputs are the opposite of side inputs and allow a step within a pipeline to have multiple outputs:

 ```java
 package com.sungard.advtech;